Ann Wheeler

 Artist statement

-I am a freelance tutor and taught City and Guilds embroidery at Fareham College, Hampshire, for many years.
+I am a freelance tutor and exhibiting artist and taught City and Guilds embroidery at Fareham College, Hampshire, for many years.
 I worked for over 20 years as National Advisor and External Verifier for the City and Guilds Creative Studies.
 I am a member of the Textile Study Group and the Westhope Group and have exhibited both at home and abroad.

 Information